radity/azure-speech-to-text/README.md

 ## Run the sample

-* Put your Subscription Key in "Initialize" function
 * Put your Region in "StartButton_Click" function

 To debug the app and then run it, press F5 or use **Debug** \> **Start Debugging**.
 To run the app without debugging, press Ctrl+F5 or use **Debug** \> **Start Without Debugging**.

+* Put your Subscription Key in "Subscription Key" text box and save it once.

 The app displays a graphical user interface (GUI), which shows baseline model recognition results on the left.
 Use the **Settings** fly-out on the right to configure recognition type and language.